icarocamelo/icarocamelo/README.md

 <h3 align="center">Education</h3>

-- Master's of Science and Information Technology at University of Quebec
+- Master's of Science and Information Technology at University of Quebec in Outaouais
 - Graduate Diploma in Software Engineering at Pontifical Catholic University of Minas Gerais
 - Undergraduate degree in Telematics at Federal Institute of Education, Science and Technology of Ceará